DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	:param Status: User's status (online, idle, do not disturb, or offline).
 	:param GuildID: ID of the guild the presence update occured in.
 	:param RoleIDs: IDs of user's roles in the given guild.
+	:param PresenceBefore: User's presence before it was updated.

 .. attribute:: GuildBanAdd